 Key Dates

-Friday 26 May 2023: Class Timetable will be released via Allocate+ after 5.30pm (AEST) on this day.
-Select the 2023 tab and 'Monash College student' under the Students section.
-You can find more information on your class timetable and Zoom class links under Step 4 'Check your Timetable'.
+Saturday 9 May 2026: Class Timetable will be released via Allocate+ by 9.00pm on this day.
+You can find more information on your class timetable under Step 4 'Check your Timetable'.

 Go to step 2